The Next Day, Danny's Apartment

 Danny dropped the wet towel into the whicker hamper next to the shower and looked down at his soaked and miserable looking cat.
 Poppet, and boy was he going to have to come up with a better name, had not been pleased about the bath at first.
-So, Danny was thankful the large cat had not clawed his arms up trying to get out of the water.
-Fortunately once Danny had started to work in the shampoo, washing out the dried blood, the cat had calmed down and just went limp in his arms, making all manner of happy noises as Danny's fingers combed gently through his hair.
+So, Danny was thankful the cat had not clawed his arms up trying to get out of the water.
+Fortunately once Danny had started to work in the shampoo, washing out the oil and grease, the cat had calmed down and just went limp in his arms, making all manner of happy noises as Danny's fingers combed gently through his hair.

 Washing the cat Danny had realized that it was also much too light and he could feel the rubs beneath his fingers.
 He had seen similar back in Newark when he would occasionally go with the SPCA to get animals out of abusive homes.
 He didn't think Steve's dad was the one who abused Poppet.
 He couldn't picture the man Meka talked about like he was some kind of Superhero, hurting an innocent animal.
 No, Danny was of the opinion that John McGarrett had likely rescued his furry new friend and had been murdered before Poppet had put on any decent weight.

-Danny sighed, pushing his hands back along the sides of his hair as he watched the spotted cat try to curl up near the little spot of sun coming in through the small window.
+Danny sighed, pushing his hands back along the sides of his hair as he watched the bobtailed cat try to curl up near the little spot of sun coming in through the small window.
 Smiling, Danny grabbed the towel and carefully lifted Poppet up into his arms, gently rubbing the towel over the still wet, shaking body.

 "We'll get you dried off and warmed back up.
 Give it a couple more days and we'll have you fattened back up to a healthy weight."